shravanchinchkar/Token_Smart_Contract/README.md

-## Learning how the token contract is creating and understanding the logic behind it
+## Learning how the token contract is created and understanding the logic behind it